Intelligent-Systems-Phystech/Filippova-BS-Thesis/README.md

 # Filippova-BS-Thesis
-Repository for BS Thesis about Activity recognition and trajectory estimation using IMU and Lidar data
+Activity recognition and trajectory estimation using IMU and Lidar data.

+Precise activity recognition is a complexity task for the whole humakind.
+This bachelor thesis proposed a new approach of data augmentation and metric calculation.
+Moreover, saveral experiments with collecting data also exists.